 Oil rig counts are at their lowest level since March 2011

-The steepest decline in oil rigs since 1990 occurred on January 30, 2015, when the weekly oil rig count decreased by 94.
+The steepest decline in oil rigs since 1990 occurred on January 30, 2015, when the oil rig count decreased by 94.

 Producers are at risk